 Cherokee Nation Scholarship Program

 The Cherokee Nation's Higher Education Office awards scholarships to selected Cherokee Nation Tribal Citizens pursuing degrees at a college or university accredited with Carnegie units.
-To apply for these funds, new and continuing students must submit a complete application packet to the Higher Education office on or before June 12.

 - Applicant must posses a Tribal Citizenship card showing citizenship in the Cherokee Nation.

 - Applicant must be attending or plan to attend a regionally accredited post-secondary institution.
 Accreditation will be verified from the Higher Education Directory; vo-tech schools are not supported by the higher education funds.

 - Applicant must apply for financial aid (Pell/FAFSA) at the selected institution, immediately after January 1.

 All Cherokee Nation tribal citizens, regardless of permanent residence, who qualify for Pell grant funding, are eligible for Bureau of Indian Affairs scholarship funding.
 This funding is divided equally to all Pell eligible students who complete the application process.

 - Cherokee Nation Pell Supplementation Scholarship (Amount varies)

 Tribal citizens who are eligible to receive the Cherokee Nation Pell Scholarship and live within the Cherokee Nation service area.
 The following formula will be utilized to calculate supplemental funding: Cherokee Nation Pell Scholarship Award plus Federal Pell Grant, must be less than $1,000 to qualify for the supplemental funding.
 Students will be funded the difference based on the formula to make their total $1,000.
 If their total is equal to or greater than $1,000, no supplement will be awarded.
 Verification from the financial aid office will be required.